 The Environmental Center, which is housed in a brick building on the southeast side of campus, includes native flower and organic vegetable gardens and a woodland garden with native trees such as winterberry holly and sweet gum to replace a conventional lawn.
 Solar panels that were installed as an educational tool for the Solar Scholars program funded by the state Department of Environmental Protection also provide about 12 percent of the power needed for the building.

-University-wide greening efforts include plans for a LEED-certified building complex with several residence halls, fraternities, and a common building on the east side of campus.
+Efforts across campus University-wide greening efforts include plans for a LEED-certified building complex with several residence halls, fraternities, and a common building on the east side of campus.
 The facilities department recently converted to recycled paper towels and toilet tissue.
 Students this year also organized a 350 Climate Action Festival as part of a national effort to raise awareness about pollution and energy consumption.

 The students living at Taylor Street House take extra steps to maintain a sustainable way of life, El-Mogazi said.